Harrynoqs/OOP-school-library/README.md

 **school-library_OOP**

-In this project, I finished creating the remaining classes for our school library and created the associations between them.
+In this project, I created a form of UI for your school library app.
+This way it can be invoked as an executable and not something you use in IRB exclusively.

 ## 🛠 Built With <a name="built-with"></a>